 - Leave your phone in another room.

 - Do things in batches.
 Teach children of multiple age levels all at once.
 Check and reply to emails/messages in one sitting, rather than spread throughout the day.
-Give yourself a set 5 minutes to check social media and reply to messages.
+Give yourself a set 5 minutes to check and reply to messages.

 - Sit with your family and simply be with them.
 Put everything aside while you connect with them.
 Give them the love of your focus.

 Now let’s chat about doing things slowly, or doing slow work.
 Not rushing through to get to the end.